kimdaebeom/thread-safe-counter/README.md

 ## Analysis

 In Operating System, there are a lot of processes which are ready to be executed at a particular instant of time.
-One thing that should be kept is mind is that the resources are shared but it should not be used simultaneously by all processes.
-This is called **Process Synchronization**.
-In parallel computing, a **critical section** is a piece of code that accesses shared resources (data structures or devices) that should not be accessed by more than one thread simultaneously.

 To apply process synchronization, 2 methods are used.
 One is **MUTEX**, which has already implemented as a project example.
 And the other is **Semaphore** that we need to implement.